reehc/reehc.github.io/README.md

 ## Old fashion plan
 - Truth and Kindness
-- Computer Graphics
+- Computer Graphics   -> An introductory course
-- Computer Languages
+- Computer Languages  -> Python
-- Computer Security
+- Computer Security   -> Networks & Cryptography
-- Amazing Math
+- Amazing Math        -> Fundamental courses
-- Amazing Physics
+- Amazing Physics     -> Also...
 - That's all.

 > You really don't need to do your best every time.